OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 [**murmur.js**](https://github.com/ideal-lab5/murmur.js/tree/polkadot-hackathon-2024)

-It encapsulates communication with the `murmur-api` and the Ideal Network as a JS library, facilitating creation and execution of Murmur wallets.
+It encapsulates communication with the `murmur-api` and the Ideal Network as a JS library, facilitating the creation and execution of Murmur wallets.

 **The Ideal Network**